chinamike65/hugo-tuolesi/content/book1/book1en.md

 **1. Teaching is complete**

-Buddha's teachings are divided into Theravada and Mahayana.
+Buddha's teachings are divided into Theravada / Hinayana and Mahayana.
 Mahayana has both the sutra method and the tantra methods.
 Now there are three major schools of Buddhism, referring to Southern Buddhism, Chinese Buddhism and Tibetan Buddhism.
 Southern Buddhism is the method of Theravada, it does not have the method of Mahayana.
 Chinese Buddhism is still dominated by the Mahayana Buddhism, but it does not have the four continuations of Tantric Buddhism.
-The teachings of Tibetan Buddhism include the Theravada method, the Mahayana Sutra method, and the Mahayana Tantra method of perfection.
+The teachings of Tibetan Buddhism include the Theravada method, the Mahayana Sutra method, and the Vajrayana Tantra method of perfection.

 **2. The lineage is complete**

 Except for the precepts, most of the traditions of Southern Buddhism and Chinese Buddhism have been cut off.
-However, the inheritance of the precepts, oral transmission, guidance, empowerment, etc. of Tibetan Buddhism has not been broken, and the lineage is pure and complete.
+However, the inheritance of the precepts, oral transmissions, guidance, empowerment, etc. of Tibetan Buddhism has not been broken, and the lineage is pure and complete.

 **3. The practice is complete**